 Residents at these institutions, however, have private apartments with limited kitchens.
 Staff members are usually available 24/7 to assist residents with any duties they may need to complete.
 The crucial point here is that, while assisted living facilities are sometimes recommended, they aren’t always medically necessary.

 Meanwhile, the focus of care in a memory care facility is significantly more on the individual’s physical health and wellness.
-Unfortunately, many older persons experiencing cognitive deterioration will forget to eat, or walk far from home.
-That is why the facility is built to prevent residents from becoming disoriented and getting lost, and the staff are on hand to ensure that residents attend meals.
+Unfortunately, many older persons experiencing cognitive deterioration will forget to eat or walk far from home.
+That is why the facility is built to prevent residents from becoming disoriented and getting lost, and the staff is on hand to ensure that residents attend meals.